How to Tell Friends and Family the Difficult News

 2. Choose the right time and place: Find a time and place where you can have a private and uninterrupted conversation.
 When a meeting doesn’t work for your inner circle of friends and family, the next best option is a phone call.
 Try to stay away from emails or texts (or just assuming they’ll find out on social media).
 For your larger community, an email or social post can be an effective way to inform them of their loss.

-3. Be direct and honest: It’s important to be clear and concise when delivering the news.
+3. Be direct and honest: It’s important to be clear and concise when sharing the news.
 Use simple language.
 Say something like, “I have some sad news to share. _______ has passed away.”
 You don’t need to put on a happy or fake face, be kind to yourself as you navigate this difficult task.

 If you do have several practical needs, have a friend be the go-to person for making these arrangements, taking care of children or pets, or providing meals for you.
 You shouldn’t need to organized your own life while you grieve your loved ones.